Reads Landing Overlook: History

 Like most of Minnesota's early waysides, the Reads Landing Overlook was designed by landscape architect Arthur R. Nichols in consultation with MHD engineer Harold E. Olson.
 Nichols drew up his plans in August 1939 and they were approved with some revisions the following month.
-His design were adapted to the uniquely narrow site, squeezed at the base of a bluff between the highway and a sharp dropoff to railroad tracks and the lakeshore.
-As a consequence it resembles interpretive waysides like the Craigie Flour Mill Historical Marker rather than broad overlooks like the Garrison Concourse and Stillwater Overlook.
+His design was adapted to the uniquely narrow site, squeezed at the base of a bluff between the highway and a sharp drop-off to railroad tracks and the lakeshore.
+As a consequence, it resembles interpretive waysides like the Craigie Flour Mill Historical Marker rather than broad overlooks like the Garrison Concourse and Stillwater Overlook.
 Dolomite from the area was cut and laid with great attention to craftsmanship.
 Decorative accents were built with an orange/pink brick selected to contrast with the tan stone.
 The symmetrical plan and fine brick detailing exemplify the sophisticated formalism with which Nichols frequently imbued his rustic style designs.

-Labor was provided through the National Youth Administration (NYA), a New Deal agency organized to provide employment and developmental opportunities for younger workers age 16 to 25.
+Labor was provided through the National Youth Administration (NYA), a New Deal agency organized to provide employment and developmental opportunities for younger workers aged 16 to 25.
 About 184,500 Minnesotans participated in the NYA from 1935 to 1943, building parks, playgrounds, highways, and public buildings.
 NYA labor produced at least 19 highway waysides for the Roadside Development Division in Minnesota, as well as picnic tables installed at many more sites.

 The Reads Landing Overlook was one of five wayside rests built by the Roadside Development Division along Route 61 near Lake Pepin, four of which are still extant.
 Only three other areas of the state received similar concentrations of waysides in this era: the North Shore, Mille Lacs Lake, and around Stillwater.